thucdx/custom-annotation/README.md

             </plugin>
         </plugins>
 ```
-- To compile the package, from the parent folder (`custom-annotation`, type
+- To compile the project, from the parent folder `custom-annotation`, type
 ```
-mvn clean package
+mvn clean compile
 ```
+By doing this, the module `annotation-processor` will be first compiled in just a normal way.
+After that, `annotation-user` module will be compiled by the same `maven-compiler-plugin` as in compiling `annotation-processor` module.
+However, by supplying classpath for annotation processor, we've taught this plugin the place to find and which annotation processor to run (in this case, generated new class file) before compiling.